The friends that have it I do wrong

 Each poet counts with a range of motives and topics and words which is circumstantial to each stage of her or his life.
 Changing a word, adding, or putting out, is just moving inside the boundaries of the poet’s intellect.
 Defining poetry as “the most proper words in their proper place” as Coleridge does in some table talk, is effective.
 However, we do what we can, so maybe the definition should be “the most proper words we can in the most proper place we can now”.

-Counting with that certain stock of resources like metaphors and metric varieties, the poet (leaving aside a certain type of poet: those who use what Hopkins calls the language of inspiration, say Dante, Cervantes, and Shakespeare) may have a brilliant quality as well: the point is that what Shakespeare conceived, for instance, in exaltation, must go instead, for the rest of us mortals would-be poets, first through the mind, and in there, through the intellectual engine.
+Counting with that certain stock of resources like metaphors or metric varieties, the poet (leaving aside a certain type of poet: those who use what Hopkins calls the language of inspiration, say Dante or Cervantes) may have a brilliant quality as well: the point is that what Shakespeare conceived, for instance, in exaltation, must go instead, for the rest of us mortals would-be poets, first through the mind, and in there, through the intellectual engine.
 The linguistic map of the poet is formed as he writes and reads throughout his life.
-This second type of poetry is not inferior to the first type (the inspired ones): it’s glory stands in the fact that it can reach, through ways available to everyone, the highest sense of spirit: Pope, Virgil, Lope de Vega, built their own route in the conquest of literary virtue and climbed to the poetic Pantheon were Shakespeare, Homer, and Cervantes were waiting to greet them.
+This second type of poetry is not inferior to the first type (the inspired ones): it’s glory stands in the fact that it can reach, through ways available to everyone, the highest sense of spirit: Pope, Rubén Darío, Lope de Vega, built their own route in the conquest of literary virtue and climbed to the poetic Pantheon were Homer and Cervantes were waiting to greet them.

 I believe adding and subtracting are worthwhile corrections, but the choice of a word over another should not make us sweat: if it can be done, then the work is fine and we may sleep tight.
-The real issue appears when it cannot be done, for the circumstances of the writer are different, as happened to Yeats and Borges in the examples (see the epigraphs), or because the issue is with the idea and not the media, as occurred to Grainger, who when reading out loud the manuscript of The Sugar Crane, went over the line that said:
+The real issue appears when it cannot be done, for the circumstances of the writer are different, as happened to Borges in the example (see the epigraph), or because the issue is with the idea and not the media, as occurred to Grainger, who when reading out loud the manuscript of The Sugar Crane, went over the line that said: